A vision for the future

 - Lead and advocate for programs that improve health for all Oregonians, and extend OHSU's education, research and health care missions through community service, partnerships and outreach.

 Transparency is the foundation on which trust grows and develops, and as such is essential to everything we do — including collaboration, a cornerstone of OHSU strategy.
 Transparency builds credibility — and, over time, a sense of institutional integrity — by creating clarity around key facts in many areas from clinical outcomes to financial and other performance data.
 This can be uncomfortable because transparency can also reveal areas of vulnerability, but it is necessary to inspire public trust, to meet the needs of those we serve, and to fulfill our missions.
 There is no trust without transparency.

-The first goal of Vision 2020 captures the centrality of diversity to OHSU values and strategy: “Be a great organization, diverse in people and ideas.”
+The first goal of OHSU 2025 Plan captures the centrality of diversity to OHSU values and strategy: "Building a diverse, equitable environment where all can thrive and excel."
 Patients should be able to see providers who understand and can meet their diverse needs — providers who appreciate and respect differences, whether ethnic background, race, language, religion, abilities, sexual orientation or culture.
 Students learn best in a diverse educational environment, from mentors with varied backgrounds and experiences, and are thus better equipped to treat the increasingly diverse patient population.
 In the research mission, diversity promotes creativity.
 Innovation happens when you bring together people with a wide variety of backgrounds and ideas.
 Embracing diversity is the right thing to do, and the smart thing to do as well.